Infiland/GM2Godot/README.md

 **GM2Godot isn't:**
 - For people who expect everything will work perfectly.
 - A compiler that can seamlessly transpile GML to GDScript *(yet)*
-- This isn't a tool which converts exported GML projects to Godot, [use UndertaleToolMod instead](https://github.com/UnderminersTeam/UndertaleModTool)
+- This isn't a tool which turns COMPILED GM projects to Godot, [use UndertaleToolMod instead](https://github.com/UnderminersTeam/UndertaleModTool)

 # Contribution
 Contribution is found in [CONTRIBUTING.md](https://github.com/Infiland/GM2Godot/blob/main/CONTRIBUTING.md).
 But pretty much fork the repo, do pull requests and I'll try to code review them.